 \subsection{Existence of strict solutions}

-In this subsection, we shall construct strict solutions to \eqref{E1} based on solution formulation.
-We suppose that the process $G$ satisfy the condition \begin{itemize} \item [(G1)] There exist $\delta >\frac{1}{2} $ and a square integrable random variable $\zeta$ such that
+In this subsection, we construct strict solutions to \eqref{E1} based on solution formula.
+We assume that the process $G$ satisfies the condition: \begin{itemize} \item [(G)] There exist $\delta >\frac{1}{2} $ and a square integrable random variable $\zeta$ such that